1.1 Who should read this practice note?

 If you are the sole owner of the business, you should consider whether it is appropriate to act, bearing in mind your responsibility to avoid conflicts of interest and act in the best interests of your client.

-As a sole practitioner, the circumstances under which you can take instructions for a will or lifetime gift may be more limited because of the obligations placed on you by the Code of Conduct 2011.
-Under the SRA's outcomes-focused regulation you will be expected to be able to demonstrate your compliance with the same Principles and Code of Conduct as larger firms but your evidential opportunities may be reduced as you are both the solicitor, with conduct of the client's matter and the COLP or SRO.
+As a sole practitioner, the circumstances under which you can take instructions for a will may be more limited because of the obligations placed on you by the SRA Code.
+You will be expected to be able to demonstrate your compliance with the same Principles and Code of Conduct as larger firms but your evidential opportunities may be reduced as you are the solicitor with the conduct of the client's matter and the responsibilities of COLP or SRO.

-However, if after assessing matters and your obligations, you choose to act, you should keep detailed records and evidence of how you have compiled with your regulatory obligations under the following:
+However, if after assessing matters and your obligations, you choose to act, you should keep detailed records and evidence of how you have complied with your regulatory obligations under the following:

 - Principle 2 - You must act with integrity;